-- Conduct sanitary surveys of community, NTNC and TNC PWSs - Provide technical assistance to PWSs on violations and deficiencies noted during sanitary - Perform technical, financial and managerial capacity assessments of PWSs during sanitary survevs - Provide technical assistance and enforcement referral to local health departments for maximum contaminant level violations, source water construction violations and crossconnections identified at NTNC and TNC food service establishments - Conduct reviews of water quality and quantity of newly-developed drinking water sources and review engineering plans and specifications for new water system designs in accordance with CGS Section 16-262m, and regulations adopted thereunder, and under the authority of RCSA Section 19-13-B102 - Support the DWSRF program by soliciting for DWSRF projects; providing technical assistance to DWSRF applicants and their consultants on program requirements; determining project eligibility and reviewing and ranking project applications; reviewing project plans and specifications; tracking projects through completion including site visits; reviewing and approving DWSRF payment requests from loan recipients; entering and maintaining data in the federal DWSRF Project Benefits Reporting (PBR) system and Drinking Water National Information Management System (DWNIMS) on-line databases; preparing state and federal DWSRF reports; coordinating, conducting and attending the Public Hearing on the IUP and PPLs; meeting with stakeholders and applicants as needed; and attending workshops and trainings to improve the efficiency of the DWSRF Program. - Provide technical assistance to PWSs that have received a significant violation as a result of a site visit or as noted in a sanitary survey report - Participate as necessary in training programs related to the technical, managerial and financial capacity of PWSs for PWS operators and public health officials - Work with the Connecticut drinking water industry, the Association of State Drinking Water Administrators, and the EPA with a goal of achieving optimization of existing surface water treatment plants
+- Conduct sanitary surveys of community, NTNC and TNC PWSs - Provide technical assistance to PWSs on violations and deficiencies noted during sanitary surveys - Perform technical, financial and managerial capacity assessments of PWSs during sanitary surveys - Provide technical assistance and enforcement referral to local health departments for maximum contaminant level violations, source water construction violations and cross-connections identified at NTNC and TNC food service establishments - Conduct reviews of water quality and quantity of newly-developed drinking water sources and review engineering plans and specifications for new water system designs in accordance with CGS Section 16-262m, and regulations adopted thereunder, and under the authority of RCSA Section 19-13-B102

+- Support the DWSRF program by soliciting for DWSRF projects; providing technical assistance to DWSRF applicants and their consultants on program requirements; determining project eligibility and reviewing and ranking project applications; reviewing project plans and specifications; tracking projects through completion including site visits; reviewing and approving DWSRF payment requests from loan recipients; entering and maintaining data in the federal DWSRF Project Benefits Reporting (PBR) system and Drinking Water National Information Management System (DWNIMS) on-line databases; preparing state and federal DWSRF reports; coordinating, conducting and attending the Public Hearing on the IUP and PPLs; meeting with stakeholders and applicants as needed; and attending workshops and trainings to improve the efficiency of the DWSRF Program. - A consultant will be hired to complete the Water Utility Coordination Committee (WUCC) planning process.
+The process will include stakeholder involvement, system partnerships, public outreach, regionalization, consolidation, and identification of major facilities in need of replacement or construction. - Provide technical assistance to PWSs that have received a significant violation as a result of a site visit or as noted in a sanitary survey report - Participate as necessary in training programs related to the technical, managerial and financial capacity of PWSs for PWS operators and public health officials - Work with the Connecticut drinking water industry, the Association of State Drinking Water Administrators, and the EPA with a goal of achieving optimization of existing surface water treatment plants